 Autoimmune Diseases & Stem Cell Therapy Applications

-It can be challenging treating autoimmune disease, a unique phenomenon where the body’s protective shield, or immune system, attacks its own vital organs, cells and tissues.
-Treating autoimmune disease begins with understanding why the disease takes place in the first place.
+It can be challenging to treat autoimmune disease.
+This unique phenomenon occurs when the body’s protective shield, or immune system, attacks its own vital organs, cells, and tissues.
+Treating autoimmune diseases begins with understanding why the disease takes place in the first place.

 There are two general errors the immune system can make during this process.
 The first is the most common of these two potential errors; the immune system does not react quickly enough and an infection begins.
 In the second error, the immune system misidentifies its own cells or components as foreign and autoimmune disease happens.

-Stem cell treatments have shown potential in treating autoimmune conditions particularly when cells or tissue have been damaged.
+Allograft stem cell treatments have shown potential in treating autoimmune conditions particularly when cells or tissue have been damaged.
 Organ-specific damage from autoimmune diseases such as type 1 diabetes and its resulting destruction of the beta islet cells is one such example.
 Multiple sclerosis resulting from the breakdown of the myelin covering of the nerves is another.
-Alongside conventional treatment of these conditions, stem cell therapy may show results in repairing damage done by the immune system to itself and help improve the success rate of treatments done alongside it.
+Alongside conventional treatment of these conditions, allograft stem cell therapy may show results in repairing the damage done by the immune system to itself and help improve the success rate of treatments done alongside it.

 A major obstacle in the treatment of non-organ-specific autoimmune diseases such as lupus is the lack of a single specific target for the application of the therapy.
-As such, these trials are showing potential for stem cell therapy to even be useful when the problem isn’t location specific.
+As such, these trials are showing potential for allograft stem cell therapy.
+Additionally, they may even be useful when the problem isn’t location-specific.

-Book an Appointment with Stem Cells LA Today
+Stem Cells LA

 Source: National Institutes of Health